pytorch/pytorch.github.io/_posts/2025-01-24-how-intel-uses-pytorch-to-empower-generative-ai-through-intel-arc-gpus.md

 **A Word from Intel**

 *With PyTorch as the backbone of our AI Playground project, we achieved rapid development cycles that significantly accelerated our time to market.
-This flexibility enabled us to iteratively enhance features and effectively align with the commitments of our upcoming hardware launches in 2024\.*
+This flexibility enabled us to iteratively enhance features and effectively align with the commitments of our hardware launches in 2024\.*

 *\-Bob Duffy, AI Playground Product Manager*